louislefevre/docon/dev.md

 - Try and improve handling of file walking limit.
   - Replace walk() with walkDir() for efficiency?
 - Add warning before syncing; list all files that are about to be synced, then wait for user confirmation.
+- Allow use of file paths for "path" config field.
+- Move gatherDotfiles call out of InitConfig().
+- Use viper.BindPFlags for binding flags.

 ### Resources
 - https://github.com/go-git/go-git